Why Exodus 90 Is Not "Another Church Program"

 - A step toward recovery for men struggling with an addiction

 Most importantly Exodus 90 is for men who have difficulty finding God and desire to radically unite themselves to their Heavenly Father.
-Exodus is not a program of penance and self-abasement.
-It is a program for men who seek, together, to strive for more-perfect FREEDOM.
+Exodus 90 is not a program of penance and self-abasement.
+It is a program for men who seek, together, to strive for a more-perfect freedom.
 This is the cornerstone of the exercise and much will be lost if that is forgotten.

 “And behold, two men talked with him, Moses and Elijah, who appeared in glory and spoke of his EXODUS, which he was to accomplish at Jerusalem [where he was to suffer]” (Luke 9:30-31)